ravisheth/mapsseq/README.md

 ##### Library QC, pooling and prep
 - Assess all products on a 2% agarose E-gel to confirm library product at 450bp.
 Anectdotally, some tubes may not amplify or yield the proper product; these should be ommited from pooling/sequencing.
+- Clean up with 0.6x AmpureXP and resuspend in 22uL of nuclease free water.
+Remove 20uL of the resuspension and save.
+This step is necessary to ensure that quantification of PCR products is only performed upon the desired 450bp product, enabling more equal pooling.
 - Quantify PCR product with the Qubit HS DNA kit and pool equimolarly.
 - Gel extract 450bp product on a 1.5% LMP agarose gel using the ZymoPrep Gel Extraction kit.
 - Quantify library size on Bioanalzyer HS DNA kit, and concentration using the Qubit HS DNA kit.